villetf/bookscanner/README.md

 ## Platform

-When the user have scanned a book, it is important that the fetched data can be shown, corrected, and manually confirmed before it is saved to the database.
+When the user have scanned a book, it is important that the fetched data can be shown, corrected if wrong, and manually confirmed before it is saved to the database.
 If the data would be saved immediately, you could end up with inaccurate or incomplete data in the database.
 This also makes it possible to fill in fields that cannot be fetched from the API.
 For example, original language is not somthing that the API:s return, so that always has to be filled in manually, or left empty.

 To accomplish this I used Node-red, which is a tool used for low-code visual programming.
 Together with the palette (node-red:s word for a module) node-red-dashboard, it has support for creating interactive dashboards.
 Node-red is a self-hosted solution, and I run it in a Docker environment (using [this container](https://hub.docker.com/r/nodered/node-red)).